TEACHING

 pedagogical training & approach

 My teaching practice is underpinned by formal pedagogical training and reflective practice.
 I hold the Graduate Certificate of Learning and Teaching (GCLT) from the Surrey Institute of Education and am a Fellow of the Higher Education Academy (FHEA).
-These inform my approach to curriculum design, assessment, and inclusive teaching, ensuring that my courses are research-led, intellectually demanding, and responsive to diverse student backgrounds.
+These inform my approach to curriculum design, assessment, and inclusive teaching, ensuring that my teaching is research-led, intellectually demanding, and responsive to diverse student backgrounds.